 EI has an established commercialisation process for translating new ideas, discoveries or inventions arising from your research into industry.

+- License the technology to an existing and market-established company.
 This is often the most effective way of managing the transfer of new technologies from the University into industry.
 Licensing enables the University to maintain ownership of its intellectual property and oversee that it is developed and commercialised by the licensee whilst at the same time generating royalty income from the use of its intellectual property by industry.

+- Form a startup or University spinout company to take the technology to market.
 EI can support you in forming your own company to commercialise the technology.
 We provide a leading enterprise support service, working with staff to turn innovations into startups of spinouts (companies in which the University retains an ownership stake), and we connect them with funding and investors.
 Learn how to form a company.

 Choosing the most appropriate route